 After independence there were attempts to introduce Halloween to Lithuania.
 While initially moderately successful the celebration of Halloween subsided since, partly because Lithuanians already have a very similar holiday named Užgavėnės.
 Užgavėnės, coinciding with the carnival (46 days prior to Easter), involves people dressing up in self-made scary masks, dancing in public with strangers and children going door-to-door asking for candies.
 The twin pinnacles of this holiday are the burning of Morė (an effigy of winter) and the fight between Lašininis and Kanapinis.
 Lašininis, who represents meat-eaters, is always defeated by the vegetarian Kanapinis, marking the begginng of Lent.
 Public (main street) celebrations typically takes place the weekend before and the largest festivities are held in Rumšiškės museum.

-Pentecost (7th weekend after Easter) is considered to be the 3rd most important Christian holiday as it celebrates the Holy Spirit.
+Pentecost (7th weekend after Easter) is considered to be the 3rd most important Christian holiday (after Christmas and Easter) as it celebrates the Holy Spirit.
 However its popularity is now largely limited to villages where there are traditions related to farm animals.

 Lent and Advent, traditional Christian periods of non-celebration and fasting that precede Easter and Christmas respecitively, are less observed today, but some people, especially the elderly and rural dwellers, still observe them vigorously.